Gypsy Melody

+Preservation status

+In 1992 the British Film Institute classed Gypsy Melody as a lost film, but its National Archive now holds the film and a collection of ephemera and stills.

 Synopsis

 Due to a complex series of events a Guards Officer in a small European country is imprisoned.
 He manages to escape in the company of an idiotic milliner and they briefly take shelter with some gypsies, where the Captain falls in love with a young woman.
 Having been discovered by an American promoter while performing with gypsy orchestra in a tavern, the three accompany him to London as the latest new musical sensation.
 A great success, they begin a European-wide tour when their plane is forced down by bad weather in their homeland.
 Here events are satisfactorily resolved.